Rainbow: Full-circle rainbow

 In theory, every rainbow is a circle, but from the ground, usually only its upper half can be seen.
 Since the rainbow's centre is diametrically opposed to the Sun's position in the sky, more of the circle comes into view as the sun approaches the horizon, meaning that the largest section of the circle normally seen is about 50% during sunset or sunrise.
 Viewing the rainbow's lower half requires the presence of water droplets below the observer's horizon, as well as sunlight that is able to reach them.
-These requirements are not usually met when the viewer is at ground level, either because droplets are absent in the required position, or because the sunlight is obstructed by the landscape behind the observer.
-From a high viewpoint such as a high building or an aircraft, however, the requirements can be met and the full-circle rainbow can be seen.
+These requirements are not usually met when the viewer is at ground level, either because droplets are absent in the required position or because the landscape behind the observer obstructs the sunlight.
+From a high viewpoint, such as a high building or an aircraft, however, the requirements can be met, and the full-circle rainbow can be seen.
 Like a partial rainbow, the circular rainbow can have a secondary bow or supernumerary bows as well.
 It is possible to produce the full circle when standing on the ground, for example by spraying a water mist from a garden hose while facing away from the sun.

 A circular rainbow should not be confused with the glory, which is much smaller in diameter and is created by different optical processes.
 In the right circumstances, a glory and a (circular) rainbow or fog bow can occur together.
 Another atmospheric phenomenon that may be mistaken for a "circular rainbow" is the 22° halo, which is caused by ice crystals rather than liquid water droplets, and is located around the Sun (or Moon), not opposite it.